 On September 9, the Riehls said “I do” at the Baltimore Hilton overlooking Camden Yards.
 Their wedding was Orioles baseball-themed — everything from the cupcake tower, to the surprise guest on the dance floor (THE Oriole Bird), to Chris’s heartfelt musical ode to Baltimore – reflected a love of Maryland’s favorite big city.

 Jen’s idea was to create an “XO” wedding logo using the Baltimore Orioles’ iconic orange “O.” I enjoyed working with her to create a one-of-a-kind wedding invitation, photo booth image, and other designs.
 Scroll down for photos and to see the invitation.

 Jen and I became friends while working together at the Universities at Shady Grove (USG).
 Through Jen, I got to know Chris by participating in his Baltimore Rent-A-Tour outings that showcase historic sites in the city.
 Going to their wedding was also a reunion of sorts because some of my favorite USG people were there as well!

 Thank you, Jen and Chris, for the opportunity to design your wedding invitation and logo.
 Congratulations and I wish you many years of happiness.
 Go birds!

-The Choptank River Lighthouse is a historic site on Maryland’s Eastern Shore, where I am from originally.
-Situated on the waterfront in Cambridge, Md., the lighthouse is a symbol of the town as well as Dorchester County.
-In the early 1900s, lighthouses like this one guided ships which sailed along the Choptank River.
+The Choptank River Lighthouse is a historic site on Maryland’s Eastern Shore.
+Situated on the waterfront in Cambridge, Maryland, the lighthouse is a symbol of the town as well as Dorchester County.
+In the early 1900s, lighthouses like this one guided ships that sailed along the Choptank River.

 Designing an original stained glass pattern is equal parts challenging and rewarding.
 I made several sketches by hand before scanning and finalizing my pattern in Adobe Illustrator.